-- 1. We tested the design and operation of internal control over the Group's processes of credit assessment. - We examined management's calculation of expected credit losses in respect of trade receivable and tested the accuracy of the ageing of trade receivables on a sampling basis. - 3.
-We assessed the rationality of management's measurement of expected credit losses by examining subsequent settlements on a sampling basis, taking into account the customers' credit history, business performance and financial capability, and the industry trend and market development.
+- 1. We tested the design and operation of internal control over the Group's processes of credit assessment. - 2.
+We examined management's calculation of expected credit losses in respect of trade receivable and tested the accuracy of the ageing of trade receivables on a sampling basis. - 3.
+We assessed the rationality of management's measurement of expected credit losses by examining subsequent settlements on a sampling basis, taking into account the customers' credit history, business performance and financial capability, and the industry trend and market development. - 4.
+We also assessed the adequacy of the Group's disclosures related to impairment of trade receivables in the consolidated financial statements.